Safer Delivery of Surgical Services

 The interventional studies all follow a controlled interrupted time series design: This implies a three-month pre-intervention phase, and intervention phase (usually also three months), and a post-intervention phase (at least three months).

-All observations will be done in teams of two observers; one observer will have a Clinical background and the other will have a Human Factors background.
+All observations were done in teams of two observers; one observer had a clinical background and the other had a Human Factors background.

-In addition to the studies described above, a series of evaluative approaches will be applied.
-Health economic data will be collected throughout the programme, and will used to provide an indication of the cost-benefit ratio of the interventions.
-A statistical model will be developed to describe the effects of the interventions on the specified outcome measures.
-Current methodological approaches will be evaluated, and new ones proposed and evaluated if this is considered appropriate.
-In addition, to ensure the lessons learned from the research are disseminated effectively to the wider scientific community, a knowledge translation manual will be developed, focussing specifically on translating the research outcomes to NHS practice.
+In addition to the studies described above, a series of evaluative approaches were applied.
+Health economic data was collected throughout the programme, and was used to provide an indication of the cost-benefit ratio of the interventions.
+A statistical model was developed to describe the effects of the interventions on the specified outcome measures.
+Current methodological approaches were evaluated, and new ones were proposed and evaluated if this was considered appropriate.
+In addition, to ensure the lessons learned from the research was disseminated effectively to the wider scientific community, a knowledge translation manual was developed, focussing specifically on translating the research outcomes to NHS practice.